storj/docs/app/(docs)/object-mount/macos/features/page.md

 ### Best Practices for Fast Copy and Fast Move

-- Store original media locally, then **Fast Move** it to the cloud when ready
+- Store original media locally, then **Fast Move** it to the cloud when ready.
-- For large archive folders, use **Fast Copy** to quickly duplicate them into your S3 bucket
+- For large archive folders, use **Fast Copy** to quickly duplicate them into your S3 bucket.
-- Use Fast Move to free up local storage while archiving to the cloud
+- Use **Fast Move** to free up local storage when archiving to the cloud.

 ## Global Features